Liberal Education at Miami

 • Communication and Expression

-The three main components of the MP are the Perspectives Areas, Signature Inquiries, and Knowledge in Action.
+The three main components of the Miami Plan are the Perspectives Areas, Signature Inquiries, and Knowledge in Action.

 These courses broaden students' intellectual skills by equipping them to examine issues from the perspectives of different academic disciplines and interdisciplinary departments and to engage with different cultural perspectives.
 The Global Citizenship Perspectives Area sets Miami's liberal education experience apart from programs at other universities.
 Students will be prepared to bring new perspectives to bear on problems addressed in their future professional and civic life.